Martial law in the Philippines: Under the Duterte administration

-Amid the escalation of conflicts in Mindanao and recent clashes in Marawi City related to the Maute Group, incumbent President Rodrigo Duterte placed Mindanao and its nearby islands under martial law at 10:00 p.m.
+Due the escalation of conflicts in Mindanao and clashes in Marawi City related to the Maute Group, President Rodrigo Duterte placed Mindanao and its nearby islands under martial law at 10:00 p.m.
 (UTC+8) on May 23, 2017.
-This was announced during a briefing held in Moscow, where President Duterte was on an official visit, and will be in effect for 60 days.
+This was announced during a briefing held in Moscow, where President Duterte was on an official visit, and was in effect for 60 days.
 Presidential Spokesperson Ernesto Abella said the declaration was possible given the "existence of rebellion," while Foreign Secretary Alan Peter Cayetano explained that the step was taken with of "the safety, the lives and property of people of Mindanao" in mind.
-Implementation is to be pursuant to the 1987 Constitution, which provides for a maximum 60 day-state of martial law without Congress approval for extension, the continuation of government functions, and the safeguard of individual freedoms.
+Implementation is to be pursuant to the 1987 Constitution, which provides for a maximum 60-day-state of martial law without Congress approval for extension, the continuation of government functions, and the safeguard of individual freedoms.
 However, President Duterte insisted that it will not be any different from martial law under President Marcos.

-While the declaration does not currently affect citizens and government units in Luzon or the Visayas, President Duterte suggested that he might extend martial law to the entire country if needed to "protect the people."
+While the declaration did not currently affect citizens and government units in Luzon or the Visayas, President Duterte suggested that he might extend martial law to the entire country if needed to "protect the people."

 The imposition of martial rule has been generally peaceful in Davao City and other major cities in Mindanao, except Lanao del Sur and Lumad communities in the eastern and southern provinces.

 Lumads, or the non-Muslim indigenous peoples of Mindanao, have been vocally against the imposition of martial rule due to the past experience of martial law during the Marcos dictatorship.
-After 3 months since the imposition of martial rule, numerous human rights violations were recorded by independent human rights organizations.
-Among these violations caused by the Armed Forces of the Philippines and the Philippine National Police were the bombing of Lumad schools, the food blockade against Lumad communities which forced Lumads to go hungry and move away from their ancestral lands, the capturing of ancestral lands from indigenous Lumads, the killing of suspected Lumads who are reportedly part of the NPA despite no concrete investigation, the censorship of various media outlets in Lumad communities, and the killing of numerous Lumad leaders, which has led to a blow in Lumad morale.
+After three months since the imposition of martial rule, numerous human rights violations were recorded by independent human rights organizations.
+Among these violations caused by the Armed Forces of the Philippines and the Philippine National Police were the bombing of Lumad schools, the food blockade against Lumad communities which forced Lumads to go hungry and move away from their ancestral lands, the capturing of ancestral lands from indigenous Lumads, the killing of Lumads who were suspected of being part of the NPA despite no concrete investigation, the censorship of various media outlets in Lumad communities, and the killing of numerous Lumad leaders, which has led to a blow in Lumad morale.
 President Rodrigo Duterte himself voiced his approval on the bombing of Lumad schools through a public speech.

+The Philippine Commission on Human Rights and Human Rights Watch stated that the bombing of schools violates international humanitarian law and constitutes a war crime.

 Reports also surfaced during and after the Battle of Marawi, stating that members of the Armed Forces of the Philippines and Philippine National Police stole jewelries.